On Continuity of Robust and Accurate Classifiers: Method

-Solving the first and second smoothing problems involve a feasibility and an optimality condition.
-A smoothing problem is feasible if some $\seq{g_k}{k=1}{K}$ exists that satisfies the required relation with the corresponding PAC covering.
-A smoothing problem is optimal if the resulting smoothed function is PAC on $\Omega$.
+We now turn our attention to the trade-off between robustness and accuracy in classifiers trained on real-world datasets.
+Our goal is to determine the conditions under which smoothing problems are solvable.
+Solving the first and second smoothing problems requires meeting both feasibility and optimality conditions.
+A smoothing problem is feasible if there exists a sequence $\seq{g_k}{k=1}{K}$ that satisfies the required relation with the corresponding PAC covering.
+It is optimal if the resulting smoothed function is PAC on $\Omega$.

-\begin{theorem} Consider a finite holomorphic PAC covering $\seq{(h_k,\Omega_k)}{k=1}{K}$ of a domain of holomorphy $\Omega\subset\setC^n$ which is valid for a smoothing problem. \begin{enumerate} \item The first smoothing problem is always feasible, and has holomorphic solutions. \item The second smoothing problem is feasible if and only if holomorphic solutions are feasible. \end{enumerate} \end{theorem}
+\begin{theorem} Consider a finite holomorphic PAC covering $\seq{(h_k,\Omega_k)}{k=1}{K}$ of a domain of holomorphy $\Omega\subset\setC^n$ which is valid for a smoothing problem. \begin{enumerate} \item The first smoothing problem is always feasible and has holomorphic solutions. \item The second smoothing problem is feasible if and only if it is solvable by holomorphic functions. \end{enumerate} \end{theorem}

-Considering the optimality of the smoothing problem, we want to find a solution that for all $z\in\Omega$ achieves the same loss as the hypotheses in the PAC covering.
-We can see that the first and the second problems are trivially optimal when $g_k^*(z)=0$ or $g_k^*(z)=1$ respectively.
-These solutions might not be feasible, and minimizing $\|g_k(z)-g_k^*(z)\|_{L^2}$ could be used as a surrogate for optimality of the smoothing problem.
-There is no guarantee that the smoothed hypothesis is PAC on $\Omega$ in general.